German stocks - Factors to watch on April 10

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-FRANKFURT, April 10 The DAX top-30 index looked set to open 0.6 percent higher on Thursday, according to premarket data from brokerage Lang & Schwarz at 0611 GMT.
+FRANKFURT, April 10 Germany's DAX top-30 index was set to open 0.4 percent higher on Friday, according to premarket data from brokerage Lang & Schwarz at 0609 GMT.

 The following are some of the factors that may move German stocks: